shahanakattil/Sustainability-workshop/Instructions/Lab4:Insights-and-reporting.md

    ![](../media/new-img33.png)

-5. Select **Scope 2** on the top tab to view the Scope 2 emissions dashboard.
+1. Select **Scope 2** on the top tab to view the Scope 2 emissions dashboard.
 Scope 2 are emissions that a company causes indirectly when the energy it purchases and uses.
 For example, for Wide World electric fleet vehicles the emissions from the generation of the electricity they're powered by would fall into this category.
 Just as with other dashboards, the **Scope 2 emissions** dashboard lets users view scope 2 emissions by reporting period and accounting method.

+1. select **Fiscal -2023** then **Organizational hierarchy** expand **Contoso Corp** > **Contoso USA** then select check box next to **Wide World Importers**.

     (1) The summary statistics can be viewed in the left tile.
 These statistics include the total scope 2 emissions for the selected reporting period compared to the previous period.
 They also include scope 2 emissions by source.
 Scope 2 emissions have the following sources:

     -   Purchased heat